-Hello, I have a dog who gets crystals and stones in its kidneys.
-The Vet has put her on a perscription food called c/d.
-I was told that it is due to the ash levels in food that result in the kidney problems.
+Hello, I have a dog who gets crystals and stones in his kidneys.
+The vet has put her on a prescription food, but I was told the kidney problems are due to the ash levels.
 Are there any non prescription foods that I can buy for my dog that would be safe?
 What can I give my dog for kidney stones?

-"A good quality holistic diet is the key to good health."
+"A high quality holistic diet is the key to good health."